Build predictable behaviour by teaching routines like curriculum content.

 De-escalate while keeping the boundary: acknowledge feeling, then direct behaviour.

-Move pupils into action by shrinking the demand to the first doable step.
+Move students into action by shrinking the demand to the first doable step.

 Prevent escalation by keeping your delivery steady and non-threatening.